Intuitive-Systems/Ariadne/README.md

 ## Pre-requisites 📋

 Before starting, ensure that you have Node.js installed on your system.
 Ariadne is built with TypeScript but runs on Node.js.
+Poppler will also need to be installed in order to read PDFs.

 ## Installation 💽